MaudGautier/flyio-distributed-systems-challenges/3b-multi-node-broadcast/analysis.md

 Note that it is slightly less than the expectations though: I will explain why in the next section.

+(NB: THe real number is actually the double, since all messages get an "ok" reply.
+The number of messages per operation reported in Maelstrom is also roughly divided by 2 since an "operation" counts both reads and broadcasts, but reads do not lead to any "ok" reply between servers, only to the Maelstrom client).

 ## Expectations VS observations when broadcasting to all neighbors but the sender

 In a second version, I decided _not_ to broadcast the message to the one neighbor from which the message originates.
 That is: if `n0` broadcasts to `n1`, `n1` will itself broadcast only to `n2` and `n4` but not to `n0` since it is the node from which it received it in the first place.

-In that case, the expectations are to get 6 inter-server messages.
+In that case, the expectations are to get 6 inter-server messages (12 if the "ok" replies were counted).

 - `n0`: 1 message (to `n1` if it received it from `n3` and vice-versa)
 - `n1`: 2 messages (two among `n0`, `n2` and `n4`)